hdShang/arxiv-daily/docs/cs-RO/2025-11-02/papers/251100840v2-heuristic-step-planning-for-learning-dynamic-bipedal-locomotion-a-co.md

 ---
 layout: default
-title: Heuristic Step Planning for Learning Dynamic Bipedal Locomotion: A Comparative Study of Model-Based and Model-Free Approaches
+title: "Heuristic Step Planning for Learning Dynamic Bipedal Locomotion: A Comparative Study of Model-Based and Model-Free Approaches"
 ---

 # Heuristic Step Planning for Learning Dynamic Bipedal Locomotion: A Comparative Study of Model-Based and Model-Free Approaches